notnovayt/Ruby-Mod-1.20.4/README.md

 This mod is for Fabric 1.20.1.
 I may update it to newer versions of Minecraft later.

+HOW TO USE:
+Just place the .jar file from the released to the mods folder in your .minecraft

 You shouldn't have any mod conflicts as I've tested it with Sodium, Iris, and a bunch of other performance mods.